 Skip to main content

-The goal of this page is to configure the BMS in a way that will allow operation.
+The goal of this page is to configure the BMS to allow operation.

 The most basic diagnostic of the BMS is through the BMS state.
-The state variable is located in /driver/state.
-Later in this guide, it will be referred to this variable as state.
-More about state
+The state variable is located at /driver/state.
+Later in this guide, it will be referred to as state.
+More about state.

 note